benmvp/slides/2020/jsconfhi/perfect-lib.md

 - **Type checking** comes with developing in TypeScript, which we just discussed
   * So not only is developing w/ TypeScript good for providing types for our users
   * It's also good for our users because it helps us avoid bugs!
-  * The kind of bugs where things are unexpectedly `undefined`
+  * The edge cases where things are unexpectedly `undefined`
-  * Or you refactor a function and forget to update it somewhere
+  * Or you refactor a function and forget to change parameters somewhere
-  * With VS Code this can happen _as you develop_
+  * With VS Code type-checking can happen _as you develop_
 - **Linting** comes via ESLint
   * This also can happen _as you develop_ in your favorite editor
-  * TypeScript catches a lot of the non-stylist errors ESLint catches
+  * TypeScript catches a lot of the non-stylistic errors ESLint catches
   * There are still some that are _likely_ errors
   * And then there are additional plugins for environments like React
 - **Testing + Coverage** comes with Jest
   * Allows you to write unit tests
   * Can also check what percentage of your code has been tested
   * Unit testing is huge in keeping your lib bug-free
-  * But of course it depends on you actually writing tests
+  * But of course it depends on you actually _writing_ tests

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/katka-pavlickova-Sf5Q7Ljjf58-volkswagen-beetles-unsplash.jpg) no-repeat center" data-background-size="cover" -->